skip to content

 The PSDS provides a common access point to data resources within the Physical Sciences to all staff, students and other members of UK academic institutions.

-Resources currently provided are: CSD (Cambridge Structural Database), CrystalWorks (crystallographic structural data), ICSD (Inorganic Crystal Structure Database), ACD/I-Lab (properties data), DETHERM (thermophysical data), ChemSpider (chemical structures), SpresiWeb (structure and reaction data).
+Resources currently provided are: CSD (Cambridge Structural Database), CrystalWorks (crystallographic structural data), ICSD (Inorganic Crystal Structure Database), DETHERM (thermophysical data), ChemSpider (chemical structures), Propersea (property prediction).

-On campus: apart from the CSD (Cambridge Structural Database, please see above), all services are accessed via web interfaces, for free.
+On campus: apart from the CSD (Cambridge Structural Database, please see above), all other services are accessed via web interfaces from the PSDS homepage, and should automatically be accessible to users on UK academic networks, for free.

 Pistoia Alliance Chemical Safety Library